 There are creative gigs that seem so downright dreamy they can’t possibly be real—or, at the very least, pay real money.
 In the romantic, artistic sense, how can’t it honestly be someone’s job to draw pretty things for a living?
 And yet, for a few supremely talented people, that’s actually what they get to do every day.
 Take Jenny Walton, who, on top of being a stylist and designer, is a fashion illustrator who works for the likes of J.Crew and InStyle.
 Yes, she’s very, very talented.
 Yes, we’re jealous.

-Of course, it doesn’t hurt that she’s also adorably beautiful and almost perfectly fulfills the aforementioned romantic vision of exactly how a fashion illustrator should dress—halfway between vintage-hoarding ingénue and eccentric art teacher.
-(And you better believe that’s more than enough to cause street style photog frenzy on the fashion month circuit.)
+Of course, it doesn’t hurt that she’s also beautiful and almost perfectly fulfills the aforementioned romantic vision of how a fashion illustrator should dress—halfway between vintage-hoarding ingénue and eccentric art teacher.
+(And you better believe that’s more than enough to cause street-style photog frenzy on the fashion month circuit.)
 Suffice it to say, we were pretty much banging down the door of her Brooklyn brownstone by the time we got around to inviting ourselves over.